 - 1. Slowly extend and retract each stabiliser leg to its end position at least two times. - 2.
 Set stabiliser system in working position and operate the crane out of parked position. - 3.
 Slew the crane slowly in each direction to the slewing stop at least twice. - 4.
 Slowly raise and lower the 1st and the 2nd boom to its end position at least twice. - 5.
-Slowly extend and retract the boom extensions to their end position at least twice. - Slowly operate each hydraulically operated add-on equipment such as grapple, pallet fork, etc. to their end position at least two times.
+Slowly extend and retract the boom extensions to their end position at least twice. - 6.
+Slowly operate each hydraulically operated interchangeable equipment and/or optional crane components to their end position at least two times.